Olen/solar-monitor/README.md

 This utility monitors defined BLE-devices, and sends parsed data to a remote server using either MQTT or json/HTTP

 Currently supported
-- SRNE regulators (monitored by the SolarLink APP: https://play.google.com/store/apps/details?id=com.shuorigf&hl=en_SG
+- SRNE regulators (monitored by the SolarLink APP: https://play.google.com/store/apps/details?id=com.shuorigf
-- Litium Batteries (monitored by the Meritsun APP: https://play.google.com/store/apps/details?id=com.meritsun.smartpower&hl=en_SG
+- Lithium Batteries (monitored by the Meritsun APP: https://play.google.com/store/apps/details?id=com.meritsun.smartpower
+- Victron Energy - VE.Direct devices - currently not completed.
+Work in progress

 # Requirements
 Look at requirements.txt
 Be aware that libscrc is NOT pip-installable on RPI, so you need to build it from source: https://github.com/hex-in/libscrc

-It runs fine on a Raspberry Pi 4, making it ideal for monitoring places where there is no grid power, as it uses a minimal amount of power.
+The monitor runs fine on a Raspberry Pi 4, making it ideal for monitoring places where there is no grid power, as it uses a minimal amount of power.